sbecker/big_sitemap/README.md

 Build painfree sitemaps for websites with millions of pages

 MassiveSitemap is a successor project of [BigSitemap](https://github.com/alexrabarts/big_sitemap), a [Sitemap](http://sitemaps.org) generator for websites with millions of pages.
 It implements various generation stategies, e.g. to split large Sitemaps into multiple files, gzip files to minimize bandwidth usage, or incremental updates.
-It offers API is very similar to _BigSitemap_ and therefor can be set up with just a few lines of code and is compatible with just about any framework.
+Its API is very similar to _BigSitemap_, can be set up with just a few lines of code and is compatible with just about any framework.

 ## Usage

+A simple usecase which fits most of the standard scenarios:

 ```ruby
 require 'massive_sitemap'